LabKey/gradlePlugin/README.md

 _Note: 1.28.0 and later require Gradle 7_

-### TBD
+### 1.33.0
-*Released*: TBD
+*Released*: 24 May 2022
 (Earliest compatible LabKey version: 22.TBD)

-* Stop specifying `javascource` parameter when invoking XMLBeans build; server XMLBeans dependency has been upgraded to 5.0.3, which fails if this parameter is provided.
+* Stop specifying `javasource` parameter when invoking XMLBeans build; server XMLBeans dependency has been upgraded to 5.0.3, which fails if this parameter is provided.
 * Add `@labkey/eln` to the packages PurgeNpmAlphaVersions knows about
 * Fix NPE-type error when output from `npm view` command is empty
+* [Issue 44490](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=44490) Fix WriteDependenciesFile so it works with classifiers

 ### 1.32.2
 *Released*: 11 February 2022